hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-* *Materials and hands-on activites were adapted from [RNA-seq workflow](http://www.bioconductor.org/help/workflows/rnaseqGene/#de) on the Bioconductor website*
+* *Materials and hands-on activities were adapted from [RNA-seq workflow](http://www.bioconductor.org/help/workflows/rnaseqGene/#de) on the Bioconductor website*